finneg23/flutter_app_gallery_cf/README.md

 Today you will be completing a Flutter Assessment , it should take 2-3 hours to complete entirely.

 ## Getting Started
 You are tasked with completing our image viewing app.
 Some parts of the app have been pre-written for you.
-It is up to you if you choose to utilize this template or frewshly re-write the application.
+It is up to you if you choose to utilize this template or freshly re-write the application.
 Be cognizant of your time and abilties when considering this choice.

 ## Skills Assessed